History of the Church of Jesus Christ of Latter-day Saints: The church and Native Americans

 During the post-World War II period, the church also began to focus on expansion into a number of Native American cultures, as well as Oceanic cultures, which many Mormons considered to be the same ethnicity.
 These peoples were called "Lamanites", because they were all believed to descend from the Lamanite group in the Book of Mormon.
-In 1947, the church began the Indian Placement Program, where Native American students (upon request by their parents) were voluntarily placed in white Latter-day Saint foster homes during the school year, where they would attend public schools and become assimilated into Mormon culture.
+In 1947, the church began the Indian Placement Program, where Native American students (upon request by their parents) were voluntarily placed in Anglo Latter-day Saint foster homes during the school year, where they would attend public schools and become assimilated into Mormon culture.

 In 1955, the church began ordaining black Melanesians to the Priesthood.

 The church's policy toward Native Americans also came under fire during the 1970s.
 In particular the Indian Placement Program was criticized as neocolonial.
 In 1977, the U.S. government commissioned a study to investigate accusations that the church was using its influence to push children into joining the program.
 However, the commission rejected these accusations and found that the program was beneficial in many cases, and provided well-balanced American education for thousands, allowing the children to return to their cultures and customs.
 One issue was that the time away from family caused the assimilation of Native American students into American culture, rather than allowing the children to learn within, and preserve, their own culture.
 By the late 1980s, the program had been in decline, and in 1996, it was discontinued.
 In 2016, three lawsuits against the LDS Church were filed in the Navajo Nation District Court, alleging that participants in the program were sexually abused in their foster homes.
-The Church has asked for the lawsuits to be dismissed on jurisdictional grounds, arguing that the alleged abuse took place outside the reservation.
+The church asked for the lawsuits to be dismissed on jurisdictional grounds, arguing that the alleged abuse took place outside the reservation.

 In 1981, the church published a new LDS edition of the Standard Works that changed a passage in The Book of Mormon that Lamanites (considered by many Latter-day Saints to be Native Americans) will "become white and delightsome" after accepting the gospel of Jesus Christ.
-Instead of continuing the original reference to skin color, the new edition replaced the word "white" with the word "pure", emphasizing inward spirituality.
+Instead of continuing the original reference to skin color, the new edition replaced the word "white" with the word "pure".